Lux-AI-Challenge/Lux-Design-S1/specs.md

 There are 3 kinds of resources: Wood, Coal, and Uranium (in order of increasing fuel efficiency).
 These resources are collected by workers, then dropped off once a worker moves on top of a [CityTile](#CityTiles) to then be converted into fuel for the city.
 Some resources require research points before they are possible to collect.

+Wood in particular can regrow.
+Each turn, every wood tile's wood amount increases by 1% of its current wood amount rounded up.
+Wood tiles that have been depleted will not regrow.
+Only wood tiles with less than 400 wood will regrow.

 <table>
   <tr>
    <td>Resource Type